BSR Stars S3 – Smart specialisation through cross-sectoral Bio-, Circular- and Digital ecosystems

 Smart specialization accelerator workshop on bio-and circular economy challenges in Vilnius, 28-29 March 2017

-The workshop is targeted at the regional partners (Tampere, Skåne, Sor-Trondelag and Vilnius) of the BSR Stars S3 project.
-Aim of the workshop is to compare and exchange experiences on smart specialization (S3) approaches in different regions.
-The workshop will also demonstrate the methods to elaborate solutions to regional bio- and circular economy challenges.
-Concrete bio/circular challenges will be used as a case in the workshop.
-The challenges could be related to utilization of certain side products from industry, finding a missing piece to a value chain, development of industrial symbiosis etc. As a result the regional representatives will get better understanding on their cases and ideas for solving the cases.
+The workshop was targeted at the regional partners (Tampere, Skåne, Sor-Trondelag and Vilnius) of the BSR Stars S3 project.
+The workshop compared and exchanged experiences on smart specialization (S3) approaches in different regions.
+The workshop also demonstrated the methods to elaborate solutions to regional bio- and circular economy challenges.
+Concrete bio/circular challenges were used as a case in the workshop.
 Programme of the event

 Bio- and circular workshop was organised at the Annual Forum of EU Strategy for the Baltic Sea Region in Stockholm, 8 Nov.
 2016